KxSystems/arrowkdb/README.md

 #### `ipc.serializeArrowFromTable`

-*Convert a kdb+ table to an Arrow table and serialize to an Arrow stream, deriving the Arrow schema from the kdb+ table structure*
+*Convert a kdb+ table to an Arrow table and serialize to an Arrow stream, inferring the Arrow schema from the kdb+ table structure*

 ```q
 .arrowkdb.ipc.serializeArrowFromTable[table]